Asbury leaders close City Hall, implement other COVID-19 precautions

-Mayor Jim Adams today announced new policies related to the virus outbreak in an email to city residents.
+Mayor Jim Adams on Friday announced new policies related to the virus outbreak in an email to city residents.

 The Meadows Golf Club clubhouse and event center also will be closed.
 Officials expect to allow limited golf play next week with some restriction.